Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Individual Privacy of DP-SGD

-The RDP parameters of $\mathcal{A}_{1}(\sD),\ldots,\mathcal{A}_{t}(\theta_{1},\ldots,\theta_{t-1},\sD)$ are constants because $\theta_{1},\ldots,\theta_{t-1}$ are fixed outcomes.
-We first use the standard RDP composition theorem to show the accumulated RDP in Algorithm~\ref{alg:individual_privacy} is the RDP of $\mathcal{\hat A}^{(t)}$.
-Then we prove the RDP of $\mathcal{\hat A}^{(t)}$ gives an output-specific-$(\varepsilon,\delta)$-DP bound on Algorithm~\ref{alg:main_algo}.
-We relegate the proof to Appendix~\ref{apdx:proof}.
-We comment that if $(\theta_{1},\ldots,\theta_{t-1})$ are random variables instead of fixed outcomes, the intermediate RDP parameters would also be random variables.
-The composition of random privacy parameters requires additional care because the standard composition theorem requires the privacy parameters to be constants \citep{FeldmanZ21,Lcuyer21,WhitehouseRRW22}.
-In this paper, we fix $(\theta_{1},\ldots,\theta_{t-1})$ as our goal is to study the individual privacy of a trained model that is always bound to a fixed training trajectory. \end{hproof}
+We first use the composition theorem to show the accumulated RDP is the RDP of $\mathcal{\hat A}^{(t)}$.
+Then we prove the RDP bound on $\mathcal{\hat A}^{(t)}$ gives an output-specific-$(\varepsilon,\delta)$-DP bound on Algorithm~\ref{alg:main_algo}.
+We relegate the proof to Appendix~\ref{apdx:proof}. \end{hproof}